Neighbourhood planning

 Bingley Town Council submitted its proposed Neighbourhood Development to the Council under Regulation 15 of the Neighbourhood Planning (General) Regulations 2012 (as amended) on 11 March 2025 to Bradford Council.

-In accordance with Regulation 16 (Publicising a Plan Proposal), the Council is inviting representations from organisations and individuals on the submitted Neighbourhood Plan and the supporting documents.
+In accordance with Regulation 16 (Publicising a Plan Proposal), the Council invited representations from organisations and individuals on the submitted Neighbourhood Plan and the supporting documents.

 Details of earlier stages in the neighbourhood plan process can be viewed on the Bingley Town Council website.

-This consultation runs from Monday, 21 July to Monday, 1 September 2025.
+This consultation took place between Monday, 21 July to Monday, 1 September 2025.

 Viewing hard copies of the plan